Kong/docs.konghq.com/src/gateway/configure/dynamic-plugin-ordering/get-started.md

 ## Rate limiting before authentication

-Let's say you want to limit the amount of requests against our service and route *before* Kong requests authentication.
+Let's say you want to limit the amount of requests against your service and route *before* Kong requests authentication.
 You can describe this dependency with the token `before`.